gbdev/pandocs/content/Video_Display.md

 Reading from Register FF55 returns the remaining length (divided by 10h, minus 1), a value of 0FFh indicates that the transfer has completed.
-It is also possible to terminate an active H-Blank transfer by writing zero to Bit 7 of FF55.
+It is also possible to terminate an active HBlank transfer by writing zero to Bit 7 of FF55.
 In that case reading from FF55 will return how many
 \$10 "blocks" remained (minus 1) in the lower 7 bits, but Bit 7 will be read as "1".
 Stopping the transfer doesn't set HDMA1-4 to \$FF.

 ::: warning

-H-Blank DMA should not be started (write to FF55) during a H-Blank period (STAT mode 0).
+HBlank DMA should not be started (write to FF55) during a HBlank period (STAT mode 0).

 If the transfer's destination address overflows, the transfer stops